The Story Girl: Overview

-At the time she was writing the novel in 1909–10, Montgomery was engaged to a Presbyterian minister whom she did not love, the Reverend Ewen Macdonald, whom she was to marry in 1911, and in the book, Montgomery has the characters give mock-sermons that ridiculed the speaking styles of Presbyterian ministers.
+At the time she was writing the novel in 1909–10, Montgomery was engaged to a Presbyterian minister whom she did not love, the Reverend Ewen Macdonald, whom she was to marry in 1911, and in the book, Montgomery has the characters give mock sermons that ridiculed the speaking styles of Presbyterian ministers.
+The way that the speaking style Macdonald employed was mocked in the novel reflected some doubts that Montgomery had about an impending marriage.
 Montgomery knew when she wed Macdonald that she would leave Prince Edward Island for Ontario, and at the time she started writing the book in the summer of 1909 was overcome with nostalgia for her teenage years.
-Montgomery drew upon her diaries of her life to teenager as inspiration for the novel.
+Montgomery drew upon her diaries of her life to teenage as inspiration for the novel.

 The depressed character Sara Ray reflected another aspect of Montgomery's personality as she often suffered from melancholia.
 Just as Sara the Story Girl shines, so does the "other Sara" stand in her shadow, a sad girl unable to find happiness.
 Likewise, the characters of overweight Felix who is full of self-doubt is contrasted to his cousin, the beautiful and proud Felicity.
-The conflict between Felicity, who only wants to find a good man to marry when she grows up and who expresses envy over the Story Girl, reflected the tension that Montgomery herself felt between her desire to be writer vs. the popular expectation that she would marry and abandon her writing career.
+The conflict between Felicity, who only wants to find a good man to marry when she grows up and who expresses envy over the Story Girl who wants to tell stories that make everyone happy, reflected the tension that Montgomery herself felt between her desire to be a writer vs. the popular expectation that she would marry and abandon her writing career.
+At the time, it was widely expected that Montgomery cease to be writer when she wed Macdonald.
 Like Montgomery, the Story Girl longs for an absent father whom she never sees.
 At the time she was writing the book, several of Montgomery's relatives had recently died, causing her to have an obsession with death.
 Moreover, Montgomery's parents and Leard were all dead by this time, leaving her with wounds that never healed.
-However, in the book, death is often spoken in, but mocked with the threat of death being reduced down to a sick cat and case of measles, through Stanley's story about the arrogant princess who refused love and married death hints at the more darker side of Montgomery's personality.
-At one point, the characters find a portrait of God that terrifies them depicting the Lord of the Hosts as "the stern, angrily-frowing old man with the tossing hair and bread" that appears to be inspired by William Blake painting Urizen.
-Through the teenagers are frightened, it is all presented very humorously as mere triflings.
+However, in the book, death is often spoken of, but mocked with the threat of death being reduced down to a sick cat and case of measles, through Stanley's story about the arrogant princess who refused love and married death hints at the darker side of Montgomery's personality.
+At one point, the characters find a portrait of God that terrifies them that depicts the Lord of All the Hosts as "the stern, angrily-frowning old man with the tossing hair and beard" that appears to be inspired by William Blake painting Urizen.
+Through the teenagers are frightened, it is all presented very humorously as mere trifling.
 Despite the light tone, the Story Girl's tales about angels whose love was forbidden changed the constellations and that of the proud man who blasphemed God's name and was punished by torn apart by Satan's claw forever in Hell shows the more serious side of Montgomery's faith.